secom-cca/adaptation_simulation/README.md

 - Simulation results will be displayed in graphs.
 - In Monte Carlo Simulation Mode, results from each simulation are overlaid to visualize variability.
-- In Sequential Decision Simulation Mode, results from a single simulation are displayed.
+- In Sequential Decision-Making Mode, results from a single simulation are displayed.

 ### 6. Save Scenario